solomonajaezi/My-Notebook/README.md

-# The note is a compilation of simple concepts, confusing thoughts, and summaries of essential ideas.
+# My notebook is a compilation of simple concepts, confusing thoughts, and summaries of essential ideas.